decacis/godot_oculus_platform/docs/functions/asset-files.md

 Requests information about a single asset file by its ID.

-**Returs:** A `GDOculusPlatformPromise` that will contain an `Dictionary` with information about the asset file.
+**Returns:** A `GDOculusPlatformPromise` that will contain an `Dictionary` with information about the asset file.
 The promise will error if the request couldn't be fulfilled.

 See the example response from [assetfile_get_list](#assetfile_get_list) to get an idea of the response. `assetfile_get_list()` returns an `Array` because it can return multiple asset files, but this function returns a single asset file (and thus a `Dictionary` instead of an `Array`).